 We missed lab[au]’s presentation as we went wondering about ‘The Market’ on Place d’Armes.
 At this venue, hosted by Hello bank, we discovered experimental innovative projects from makers that are starting a business through crowdfunding.
 We totally liked 'Vi’ a music device that allows hearing-impaired children to experience music in a way that encompasses both tactile and visual music experience.
 And were charmed by Hovertone application that allows you to draw sound.

-Back at the theater producer Juliette Bibasse kicked ass with her presentation about working as a head of production for Joanie Lemercier’s studio.
+Back at the theater producer Juliette Bibasse kicked ass with her presentation about working as head of production for Joanie Lemercier’s studio.
 Her drive and dedication to Joanie’s work were catching.
 And she gave us 3 things to remember: “Look for balance, keep sharing and always experiment"